Skip to main content

 Read more

-UMPD to Participate in DEA's Drug Take Back Event this Saturday
+UMPD to participate in the DEA’s Drug Take Back event

-On Saturday, April 28, from 10 a.m. to 2 p.m. the University of Maryland Police Department (UMPD) and the Drug Enforcement Administration will give the public its 15th opportunity in 7 years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
-Bring your pills for disposal to UMPD at 7569 Baltimore Avenue, College Park, MD.
+UMPD and DEA taking back unwanted prescription drugs October 27 at Pocomoke Building College Park, MD – On Saturday, October 27, from 10 a.m. to 2 p.m. the University of Maryland Police Department (UMPD) and the U. S. Drug Enforcement Administration (DEA) will give the public its 16th opportunity in eight years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
+Bring your pills for disposal to the Pocomoke Building at 7569 Baltimore Avenue, College Park, MD.
 (The DEA cannot accept liquids or needles or sharps, only pills or patches.)
 The service is free and anonymous, no questions asked.
+Last spring Americans turned in nearly 475 tons (949,046 pounds) of prescription drugs at more than 5,800 sites operated by the DEA and almost 4,700 of its state and local law enforcement partners.
+Overall, in its 15 previous Take Back events, DEA and its partners have taken in almost 10 million pounds—nearly 5,000 tons—of pills.

 Read more